Reveal-AI-DE/GenFlow/site/content/en/docs/administration/basic/installation.md

 +++
 title = 'Installation Guide'
 linkTitle= 'Installation Guide'
-description= 'A GenFlow installation guide for different operating systems.' weight= 1
+description= 'A GeniFlow installation guide for different operating systems.' weight= 1
 +++
 # Quick installation guide

-To start using GenFlow, you first need to install it.
+To start using GeniFlow, you first need to install it.
 This guide provides installation instructions for the most commonly used operating systems.
 If your operating system is not listed, you should be able to adapt the steps provided to suit your system.